nikos467/yesblox/README.md

-yesblox is a module that makes the interaction with the roblox api easier
+yesblox is a module that makes the interaction with the roblox api easier.
+This module is still work in progress.